Louis Prima: Career

-After finishing high school in New Orleans, Prima had a few unsuccessful gigs, including when he joined the Ellis Stratako Orchestra in 1929.
+After finishing high school in New Orleans, Prima had a few unsuccessful gigs, including when he joined the Ellis Stratakos Orchestra in 1929.
 Prima, Federico and saxophonist Dave Winstein drove to Florida for a gig but no one showed up.
 They made it to a relative's house, where they were given money for gas and a meal.
 Prima did not give up.
 He joined Joseph Cherniavsky's Orchestra in 1929 at Jefferson Parish.
 He got a temporary job playing on the steamship Capital that docked on Canal Street.

 Although the Capital did not provide him with a big break for his career, he did meet his first wife Louise Polizzi there.
 They married on June 25, 1929.
 From 1931 to 1932, Prima occupied his time by performing in the Avalon Club owned by his brother Leon.
 His first break was when Lou Forbes hired him for daily afternoon and early evening shows at The Saenger.